Sam Elliott

 Getty Images

-In addition to his acting work, Elliott is well-known for his voice.
-His voice narrates a number of prominent advertising campaigns and commercials for companies like Dodge, IBM, Union Pacific, and the American Beef Council.
-He has also worked with Coors beer and Ram Trucks.
-Since 2008, he has voiced the character of Smokey Bear and also has narrated the team introductions of the NFL at Super Bowl XLV.
-In 2020, he landed a recurring voice role on "Family Guy."
+Elliott is widely recognized for his unmistakable baritone voice.
+He has narrated high-profile advertising campaigns for Dodge, IBM, Union Pacific, Ram Trucks, and the American Beef Council.
+He has provided the voice of Smokey Bear since 2008 and narrated team introductions during Super Bowl XLV.
+In 2020, he added a recurring voice role on "Family Guy," further expanding his presence in animated comedy.

 (Photo by ROBYN BECK/AFP via Getty Images)